North America ATLAS of Plucked Instruments

 The guitarrón is the (acoustic) bass guitar of the Mariachi orchestra.
 It is sometimes also called guitarrón de Toloche.

-The instrument is made like a huge vihuela, so with a high vaulted back and round strips around the edges.
+The instrument is made like a huge vihuela, so with a high vaulted back and thick round strips around the edges.
 It has no frets.

-The 6 thick nylon strings are always plucked two (octaves) at the same time.
+The 6 thick nylon strings are always plucked two strings (octaves) at the same time.
 The tuning is A' D G c e A - (notice the top A is lower than the third string).

 Picture from a travel brochure, showing the relative size of the vihuela and the guitarrón.